 The mug in Lightwave Modeller, seen in Wireframe Shade view.
 The grey polygons are where the Milo logo image will be placed (one on each side); the brown polygons are where the Milo photo image will be placed.
 The blue wireframe will not be visible in the final render.

-In Lightwave Layout, the virtual camera is positioned to the dispersed view for the final render; pointed at the 3D cup as if it was a real camera, pointed at a real cup.
+In Lightwave Layout, the virtual camera is positioned for the final render; pointed at the 3D cup as if it was a real camera, pointed at a real cup.
 Lights are added, shadows and reflections are created.
 The floating palette is the Camera Properties window.
 Lights are shown in yellow wireframe.
 The top right pane is a low resolution camera view; the bottom pane is a perspective view (but not from the camera’s point of view).
 The camera view will be rendered out as the high resolution final image showing all the detail – see the final rendered image at the top of the page.